 Investment objective and risks

 The only objective of life insurance is protection.
-There are, of course, life-insurance policies that offer investments, but at Value Research, we ask investors not to mix their insurance and investments and get an adequate term life cover.
+There are, of course, life-insurance policies that offer investments, but at Value Research, we ask investors not to mix their insurance and investments and get an adequate term life insurance cover.

 Suitability and alternatives